MichaelELeonard/Python-API-Challenge/README.md

 <img src="Pics/CITY LATITUDE VS HUMIDITY.png" width="475" height="376">

 ### City Latitude vs Cloudiness
 When examining City Latitude vs. Cloudiness there appears to be wide variability in the data encompassing the entire range of latitudes shown in the graph.
-There does seem to be tendency toward the statistical extremes when looking at Cloudiness %, with most of the cities residing at the extremes of 0% and 100%.
+There does seem to be tendency toward the statistical extremes when looking at Cloudiness %, with most of the cities residing at the extremes of 0% and 100% cloud cover.

 <img src="Pics/CITY LATITUDE VS CLOUDINESS.png" width="474" height="375">